corewar/corewar.io/docs/redcode/opcodes.md

 The `sub` instruction subtracts the number(s) from the [address](core#addresses) referenced by the A [operand](operands) from the number(s) at the address referenced by the B operand.

-As with all operations in Corewar, the subtract operation uses mod maths, therefore the result of addition will be `(A - B) % CORESIZE`.
+As with all operations in Corewar, the subtract operation uses mod maths, therefore the result of subtraction will be `(A - B) % CORESIZE`.

 Which data is subtracted is determined by the instruction's [modifier](modifiers).